4ninetifi/495/About/Studio/index.md

 # Studio

-The one-man production studio, powered by AI, Curiosity and ideas.
+Studio 4ninitifi — powered by one human and one AI.
+No team.
+No budget.
+No excuses.
+Just work, chaos, and creation.

 ---